SaadBaig/TryHackMe/LazyAdmin/README.md

 THM{REDACTED}
 ```

 And there she is folks!
 My first ever malicious root!!!
 Huzzah!
+The only major issue I ran into was that I was configuring my reverse shell incorrectly with my public IP, not my VPN's private IP.
+Without a friends help, I would've spun around in circles.